dgelessus/NAGUS/docs/uru/sdl.rst

   For fixed-length array variables, the maximum value is the array length.
-  For variable-length array values, this field is always 4 bytes long, regardless of the actual array length.
+  For variable-length array values, this field is always 1 byte long, regardless of the actual array length.
 * **Variable values:** Variable-length array.
   Each element is structured as follows: